-Ford has an environmental Policy and environmental Directives that apply to our operations globally (see our Code of Conduct Handbook (pdf, 0.99Mb)).
+Ford has an environmental Policy and environmental Directives that apply to our operations globally (see our Code of Conduct Handbook).
 All Ford manufacturing facilities and product development functions are certified to ISO 14001, the leading global standard for managing environmental issues.
 In addition, we require our preferred "Q1" suppliers of production parts to certify their facilities.
 These commitments place our most significant potential environmental impacts under one comprehensive environmental management system.

-Ford's manufacturing management team sets environmental targets annually for all of our facilities.
-We develop these targets through a comprehensive process that considers past performance, future regulation trends, environmental technology advances, financial conditions and other relevant factors.
-Global targets are translated into regional- and facility-level targets, which differ depending on the relevant regulations and financial and production constraints in each region.
+Our manufacturing management team translates our comprehensive global environmental targets into annual regional- and facility-level targets, which differ depending on the relevant regulations and financial and production constraints in each region.
+We develop our targets through a comprehensive process that considers past performance, future regulation trends, environmental technology advances, financial conditions and other relevant factors.
 Progress against these targets is reviewed regularly by all levels of management.